Satisfaction (1988 film): Reception

 The film received poor reviews.
 The New York Times called it "a typical, low-budget summer movie, where everyone has a hot romance, a good body and an expensive haircut."
 The Los Angeles Times critic Michael Wilmington called it "a movie—supposedly about an '80s rock band—where the songs date from the '60s, the language and sexual attitudes suggest the '70s and the plot is pure '50s."
-A DVD Talk reviewer said that it was "no wonder these gals can't get any satisfaction; their combined musical "talents" make Brittney Spears [sic] look like Aretha Franklin, their clothes are freaking ridiculous, and they're stuck in a movie that looks precisely like a 'girls on vacation' episode of Beverly Hills 90210, or worse yet, a pre-teen version of Coyote Ugly."
+Movie historian Leonard Maltin seemed to agree: "Bombs like this one were more fun during the Baby Boomer era...Citing a lack of romantic chemistry between Neeson and Bateman would be much too polite."
+A DVD Talk reviewer said that it was "no wonder these gals can't get any satisfaction; their combined musical "talents" make Britney Spears look like Aretha Franklin, their clothes are freaking ridiculous, and they're stuck in a movie that looks precisely like a 'girls on vacation' episode of Beverly Hills 90210, or worse yet, a pre-teen version of Coyote Ugly."

 The film opened at eighth place earning $2.3 million.Satisfaction holds a 40% rating on Rotten Tomatoes based on five reviews.